Sofie Bloch Jørgensen

-Sofie Bloch Jørgensen (born 23 August 1991) is a Danish football player who plays as a forward for Genoa in Italian second division Serie B and has appeared for the Denmark women's national under-19 football team.
+Sofie Bloch Jørgensen (born 23 August 1991) is a Danish footballer who plays as a forward for Serie B club Genoa and has appeared for the Denmark women's national under-19 football team.

 She has previously played for AGF, VSK Aarhus, Norwegian IL Sandviken, Brøndby IF, IK Skovbakken and Vejlby IK.
 In addition, she has also played college soccer in the United States for Lindsey Wilson College, from 2010 to 2013.
 When she joined Sandviken in 2017, this was her first professional contract.
 Prior to this, she was working as a hostess and disability assistant and studying to be a physiotherapist alongside her football career.